Creating an effective homepage is simple: Use these 7 elements and… that’s it!

 Look at your homepage.
 Does it have all these elements?
 Make sure to add what’s missing.
 To make it effective is indeed that simple.

-If you want to go beyond these 7 points or find out what’s missing on other pages of your website grab this free interactive website review checklist.
+If you want to go beyond these 7 points or find out what’s missing on other pages of your website this interactive website review checklist will help.

 Thoughts?
 Suggestions?
 Struggles?